KalAbaddon/listd.k13.app/.github/ISSUE_TEMPLATE/checklist_error.md

 about: Suggest an idea for this project
 title: ''
 labels:
-  - 'checklist'
+  - checklist
-  - 'editing error'
+  - editing error
 assignees: ''

 ---